Triumph TR7 Sprint

 There is, however, some evidence that the 16-valve TR7 model was cancelled in favour of the TR8 in 1975 or 1976, but BL had still needed some 16-valve engined TR7s in 1977 as homologation specials.
 The cancellation was with that of the proposed Dolomite replacement Triumph SD2, which was also to use the 16-valve version of the slant-four engine and an electronic fuel injection system that should have met US emissions requirements.
-These were cancelled after BLMC went bankrupt in late 1974 and was essentially nationalized under the almost £3 billion plan in the 1975 Ryder Report (British Leyland), which was still in force well into 1977.
+These were cancelled after British Leyland went bankrupt in late 1974 and was essentially nationalized under the almost £3 billion plan in the 1975 Ryder Report (British Leyland), which was still in force well into 1977.
 And several sources note that the 16-valve TR7 model was cancelled at the same time as or before this injection system.
 The need for homologation, and some production 16-valve TR7s that had to be "meant for the normal sale" and needed some supporting documentation, was to continue rallying the 16-valve Group-4 TR7 into 1978.
 This followed a change to the FIA's rules disallowing approval on 100 kits of parts (the 100-off rule), and a ban on some components including optional multi-valve cylinder heads, which applied to the TR7 and several other rally cars from the end of 1977.
 Several pictures in the British Motor Museum archives, titled "TR7 Sprint Homologation" and dated 1 Nov.
 1977, show one of the TR7 Sprints.
 A second approval for the use of the 16-valve head on the Group 4 TR7 rally car was granted by the FIA in February 1978 in time for its use in the Mintex rally of that year.